aleen42/PersonalWiki/Programming/JavaScript/high_performance/virtual_dom/virtual_dom.md

 }
 ```

 As we can see, by calling `patch()` recursively, the algorithm has easily found out the differences of the first list item.
 By replacing it, the list item has been updated with new content: "new text".
 Awesome, right?
-In fact, it's not a hard work to understand such a recursive way by assuming a specific occasion.
-According to the theory of computer science, the algorithm has been designed as a process in which each calling of `patch()` has made a deep access to the tree, constructed with Virtual DOM Nodes.
-To put it simple, it is just a **DFS** (Depth-First-Search) way to access all nodes of a tree.
+In fact, it's not a hard job to understand such a recursive way by assuming a specific occasion.
+According to the theory of computer science, the algorithm has been designed as a process in which each calling of `patch()` has made deep access to the tree, constructed with Virtual DOM Nodes.
+To put it simply, it is just a **DFS** (Depth-First-Search) way to access all nodes of a tree.

 ### 3. Summary

-By accessing each node of the tree, programs can calculate all differences and apply them to update old data with new one.
+By accessing each node of the tree, programs can calculate all differences and apply them to update old data with the new one.
 This process is always called a **patch**, like what the method is defined.
-Sometimes you may think that it is a complicated way to implement a process in which DOM can just be updated only after it is changed, but what if you construct all nodes into a tree, it should be a easier way.
+Sometimes you may think that it is a complicated way to implement a process in which DOM can just be updated only after it is changed, but what if you construct all nodes into a tree, it should be an easier way.